 White talked to interviewers about how martial arts is a big deal in his life because it teaches him about accomplishing what he wants in life.

-Michael Jai White martial arts training takes his acting ability to a whole new level.
-He talked about how the body gets conditioned as a result of what the mind is doing.
-Building his discipline and focus is the driving force behind is dedication.
+Michael Jai White's martial arts training takes his acting ability to a whole new level.
+He talked about how the body gets conditioned due to what the mind is doing.
+Building his discipline and focus is the driving force behind his dedication.

 He can shut out anything in his life that he wants to shut out, so he can focus on acting or business ventures.
-He knows the importance of discipline because, with it, he can accomplish anything.
+He knows the importance of discipline because he can accomplish anything with it.